ovrjs/ovr/apps/docs/src/server/docs/06-multipart.md

 ### Data

-If you do need to buffer all the data in memory, the `Multipart.data` method is available as a drop in replacement for `Request.formData`, enhanced with size thresholds.
+If you do need to buffer all the data in memory, the `Multipart.data` method is available as a drop in replacement for [`Request.formData`](https://developer.mozilla.org/en-US/docs/Web/API/Request/formData), enhanced with thresholds.

 ```ts
 const mp = new Multipart(req, options);